 One thing is certain: There’s no better place to begin discovering Portugal than in the cosmopolitan yet laidback village of Cascais, 20 miles west of Lisbon on the estuary of the River Tejo—also known by its former Roman name, the Tagus.

 One unmistakable landmark to let you know you’ve arrived in Cascais is the Cidadela, a fortress built in the 15th century as defense against Spanish invaders.
-It took on a different role 400 years later when King Luis I ordered the governor’s palace within its confines remodeled.
-He moored his yacht in the bay below, the fortress became the royal family’s summer residence, and Cascais was dubbed “the Portuguese Riviera”.
-(You, too can enjoy living like a monarch, because today the Cidadela is a five-star hotel, one of Portugal’s finest hotels—or pousadas.)
+It took on a different role 400 years later when King Luis I of the ruling House of Braganza ordered the governor’s palace within its confines remodeled.
+He moored his yacht in the bay below, the fortress became the royal family’s summer residence, and Cascais was dubbed “the Portuguese Riviera.”
+(You, too can enjoy living like a monarch, because today the Cidadela is a five-star hotel, one of Portugal’s loveliest pousadas.)

-But Cascais has not forgotten its origins as a fishing village.
-Seasoned fishermen still leave from shore in early morning, returning with their catch of sardines, crabs, mussels, robalo, dorado, and octopus.
-At lunch time, the men eat on the dock, family-style, from huge stock pots of simmering fish stew, sharing stories washed down with local wines.
+Cascais has not forgotten its origins as a fishing village.
+Seasoned fisherman still leave from shore in the early morning, returning with their catch of sardines, crabs, mussels, robalo, dorado, and octopus.
+At lunchtime, the men share stories as they sit at long wooden tables on the dock, enjoying local wines and simmering fish soup ladled from huge stockpots.

 It’s not only the arresting beauty of the bay that charms locals and visitors alike.
 Cascais is known for its manicured parks, shops offering traditional items like pottery and lace, and upscale clothing boutiques like Max Mara and Hugo Boss.
-A multitude of restaurants provide outdoor seating, and there is even a museum or two, like the Paula Rego House of Stories, for the art or history buff.
+A multitude of restaurants and cafés provide outdoor seating, and culture thrives here as well, at locations like the Paula Rego House of Stories and other museums.